Willie Wilson (baseball): 1981–83

 Wilson's batting average slipped to .303 in the strike-shortened 1981 season, and most of his other numbers were off from the previous two seasons as well.
 In the 1981 American League Division Series against the Oakland A's, he batted .308, but failed to score a run, steal a base, or get an extra-base hit in the three-game sweep.

-In 1982, Wilson bounced back to bat .332 and win the AL batting title, the first switch hitter to do so since Mickey Mantle in 1956.
+In 1982, Wilson bounced back to bat .332 with three home runs and 46 RBI in 136 games.
+He won the AL batting title, the first switch hitter to do so since Mickey Mantle in 1956.
 Although the Royals missed the playoffs for the first time since 1979, Wilson made his first American League All-Star team that year and winning his second Silver Slugger Award.
-He led the league in singles for the fourth year in a row and in triples for the second time in three seasons.
+He led the league in singles (157) for the fourth year in a row and in triples (15) for the second time in three seasons.

 In 1983, Wilson moved to center field in June when the club decided to shuffle their outfield, moving long-time center fielder Otis to right field, and moving Pat Sheridan and Leon Roberts, who had been sharing right field, over to left.
-In the midst of the shuffle, Wilson had his worst season at the plate to date, batting just .276.
+In the midst of the shuffle, Wilson had his worst season at the plate to date, batting .276 with two home runs and 33 RBI in 137 games.
 Although he still finished third in the league with 59 stolen bases and made the All-Star Team for the second time, his on-base percentage and slugging percentage also hit what were to that point career lows at .316 and .352 respectively.
 However, Wilson's problems in 1983 were not limited to on-field issues.

-Drug scandal
+1984: Drug scandal

 After the end of the 1983 season, Wilson found himself in a drug scandal along with teammates Willie Aikens, Vida Blue, and Jerry Martin.
 All four pleaded guilty to misdemeanor drug charges (attempting to purchase cocaine) on November 17.
 They became the first active major leaguers to serve jail time, serving 81 days at the Fort Worth, Texas, Federal Correctional Institution.
 He was suspended by commissioner Bowie Kuhn for the entire 1984 season, but the suspension was reduced on appeal and he was able to return on May 15.
-The Royals traded or released the other three, with only Wilson returning to the Royals, and he hit .301 and stole 47 bases after his return.
+The Royals traded or released the other three, with only Wilson returning to the Royals.
+He hit .301 with two home runs and 44 RBI in 128 games, and stole 47 bases in 52 attempts.